Estimated reading time: 3 minutes

-Take a look at this poster.
-The U.S. Department of Agriculture printed and distributed it during the Great Depression.
-At that time the country was suffering terribly and soup kitchens were being stretched to the limit.
-There was a desperate need for regular people to pick up the slack, so the government actually encouraged them to raise chickens, grow gardens, and can their own food.
+The U.S. Department of Agriculture printed and distributed this during the Great Depression.
+At that time, the country was suffering terribly and soup kitchens were stretched to the limit.
+There was a desperate need for regular people to pick up the slack, so the government actually encouraged citizens to raise chickens, grow gardens, and can their own food.

-Now that we have things like welfare and Medicaid, few people bother to be self-reliant because they think if something terrible happens, someone else will help them.
-The problem with this attitude is that one day the government won’t be able to take care of everyone, and communities may rely on those “crazy preppers” for survival.
-The more preppers there are, the easier it will be on everyone.
+Now that we have programs like welfare and agencies like FEMA, few people bother to be self-reliant because they think if something terrible happens, the government will help them.
+The problem with this attitude is that one day things could get so bad that the government won’t be able to help everyone, and communities will have to rely on those “crazy survivalists.”
+That’s why the more preppers there are, the better it will be on everyone.

 Consider FEMA’s pathetic response after hurricane Katrina.
 Governments tend to be slow and inefficient, particularly in situations like that.
 But if more people had 72-hour kits with food and water purifiers, there wouldn’t have been near as much suffering.
 For every survivalist, there is one less person waiting in line for food or water, which makes life easier for everyone.